Body Type and Weight Gain

 Whether it's child-bearing, the menopause, over indulgence or other problems - the inevitability of ageing does produce a thickening or accumulation of fat somewhere around the middle part of the torso.

 It is your generic Body Type which dictates where you carry any excess weight - it's not something that you've done!

-If you have a Rectangular Body Shape your shoulders and hips are usually well balanced.
+Your shoulders and hips are well balanced.